karrioapi/karrio/docs/developer-guides/configuration.md

 # Configuration

-The Purplship server instance is configurable using the environment variables.
-Purplship server is build with [Django](https://www.djangoproject.com/) and most of [deployment settings](https://docs.djangoproject.com/en/3.1/howto/deployment/checklist/) are relevant to configure this project to few contextual naming differences.
+The purplship server instance is configurable using the environment variables. purplship server is build with [Django](https://www.djangoproject.com/) and most of [deployment settings](https://docs.djangoproject.com/en/3.1/howto/deployment/checklist/) are relevant to configure this project to few contextual naming differences.

 ## DEPLOYMENT MODE

+- `SECRET_KEY`

 - `DEBUG_MODE`